praekelt/seed-auth-api/docs/http_api.rst

     Remove a user from an organization.

-    Requires admin user, or any user that has 'org:admin' or 'org:write' permissions, with object_id equal to organization_id.
+    Requires admin user, or any user that has 'org:admin' permission for that organization.

     :status 204: User was successfully removed from an organization